-www.crohnsandcolitis.ca
+crohnsandcolitis.ca

-You or someone you care about has been diagnosed with Crohn's disease or ulcerative colitis (the two main forms of inflammatory bowel disease (IBD)).
+You or someone you care about has been diagnosed with Crohn's disease or ulcerative colitis (the two main forms of inflammatory bowel disease, or IBD).
 You may have a lot of questions, coupled with a fair degree of concern and a good dose of uncertainty.

-If you find yourself asking:
+Do you find yourself asking: